Mutsuzawa

 Mutsuzawa (睦沢町, Mutsuzawa-machi) is a town located in Chiba Prefecture, Japan.
-As of 1 December 2020, the town had an estimated population of 6,928 in 2796 households and a population density of 190 persons per km².
+As of 1 December 2020, the town had an estimated population of 6,928 in 2796 households and a population density of 190 persons per km^{2}.
 The total area of the town is 35.59 km2.

 Geography

 Located in the mountainous area that divides the center of Bōsō Peninsula, Mutsuzawa has little flat terrain.
 The town consists primarily of rolling, sometimes steep, hills.
 The town is located in the southeastern part of Chiba prefecture, about 30 kilometers from the prefectural capital at Chiba, and within 60 to 70 kilometers from the center of Tokyo.
 The terrain is included in the Kanto Plain, with a gentle slope from the west toward the east with an elevation of 2 to 168 meters.
 The Habu, Mizusawa, and Chorakuji rivers flow through the central part of the town, and join the Ichinomiya river in the northeast.